MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

                          Ay=0.233, Az=0.58)

+For skew meshes without customized node points, the grillage elements typically comprised of standardized element groups.
-For skew meshes, the elements are standardized.
-Table 1 shows the current standard elements of a grillage model along with the respective str tags for arguments.
+Table 1 shows the standard elements of a grillage model along with the respective str arguments.
+Users

  ===================================   ===========================================================================
    1                                    edge_beam